this-is-forever/Note-Knight/README.md

 Just want to try out the application?
 You can download it from [here](https://github.com/this-is-forever/Note-Knight/raw/master/Note-Knight.zip).

 Ensure you have at least Java 11 installed and run launcher.bat.
-You can configure Windows to open .nlx files with launcher.bat, that way you can open right into Note Knight from Windows Explorer!
+You can configure Windows to open .nkx files with launcher.bat, that way you can open right into Note Knight from Windows Explorer!